bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is the interface between your javascript, html, and css.
+It is how we make javascript interactive.

 2. What is an event?

+An event occurs everytime a user interacts with a site.

 3. What is an event listener?

+An event listener is when we can chose specific elements to listen to spefific events and fire a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an array because it is an array like object, but isn't one, by converting it to an array we can now use array methods on it.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up